Experiencing Bluetooth® issues with Go Direct® sensors on Chromebooks? Get help here.

 1. For Bluetooth® connectivity, only computers running Windows 10 or Mac OS X 10.10 or newer are supported.
 The computer must also have a compatible Bluetooth 4.0+ radio.

-3. Turn on your sensor by pressing the power button once.
+2. Turn on your sensor.
 The LED will blink red.

-7. Click or tap Done.
+6. Click DONE.
 You are now ready to collect data.

-Note: This sensor does not work with the original LabQuest.
-It works with LabQuest 2 or LabQuest 3.
+Note: This sensor also works with LabQuest 2 and LabQuest 3; it does not work with the original LabQuest.

 Charging the Sensor